kylephillips/wp-nested-pages/readme.txt

 = 3.1.12 =
 * Fixes bug where posts not appearing when filtering by a non top-level hierarchical taxonomy.
 Allows order sorting while the list is filtered (not parent order)
+* Adds ability to save and synchronize post type archive menu items when using menu sync

 = 3.1.11 =
 * Security Update.